bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-06-04-after-love.md

-<![endif]-->

 Aleem Khan’s debut feature _After Love_ scrutinises bereavement as a mental health disorder, diving into not just the sorrow but the derangement of grief.
 As newly widowed Mary, Joanna Scanlan offers a portrait of a woman whose cracked heart wins our sympathy, as she absentmindedly makes tea for two in a hotel room or bursts into tears on her prayer mat, and whose increasingly stealthy behaviour commands our attention as she infiltrates another’s woman’s life.
 She’s compellingly broken.
 In Scanlan’s features we see grief and humiliation twisted into possessiveness, vengefulness and misplaced compassion, as she plays simultaneously the wronged wife and a cuckoo in somebody else’s nest.

 Mary and her ferry-captain husband Ahmed are leading the peaceful life of a middle-aged Muslim couple in Dover, supported by a shared faith and a community, when he dies suddenly.
 Emptying his wallet after the funeral, Mary finds an ID card belonging to a French woman, Genevieve, and then loving messages on his phone from ‘G’.
-It’s a
-soap opera set-up, but in the hands of writer-director Khan, _After Love_ becomes something weightier.
+It’s a  soap opera set-up, but in the hands of writer-director Khan, _After Love_ becomes something weightier.

 Not just bereaved but betrayed, Mary senses that her world is crumbling – Khan literalises this with discreet special effects: the white cliffs of Dover seem to crash into the English Channel, a ceiling cracks open.
 These are visions, but in the next scene Mary brushes dust from her shoulder.